intel/pepc/docs/guide-tpmi.md

 **Note:** The value 20 corresponds to a 2.0GHz maximum uncore frequency (ratio × 100MHz bus clock).

-**Write to Multiple Instances**
+#### Write to Multiple Instances

-You can write to all instances of a package by omitting the `--instances` option:
+You can write to all instances of a package by omitting the '--instances' option:

 ```bash
 $ pepc tpmi write -F ufs --packages 0 --register UFS_CONTROL --bitfield MAX_RATIO -V 20